pbobbitt/Google-Drive-Quota-Photos-Optimization-Lab/README.md

 * Scope: 15GB of unstructured data (Photos, Videos, and Drive documents).

 ### 2. Design & Strategy
-Prior to execution, I performed a storage audit to categorize data.
-I decided to use Google Takeout for a full export of high-utilization categories.
+Before execution, I conducted a storage audit to categorize data.
+I decided to use Google Takeout to export all high-utilization categories.
 To ensure download stability and prevent file corruption, I configured the export to use 2GB .zip volumes.

 ### 3. Implementation